kylemiller3/osrs-competition-bot/README.md

   * This command can only be use once per minute per event.
 Otherwise, this command is ignored.
   * Any administrator from any competing Guild can use this command.
   * Globally enabled events have this command disabled after the event has ended.

+**.lock** - Locks signups for an event.
+  * Find the event id through the scoreboard or *.listall* command.
+  * Globally enabled events have this command disabled as they automatically lock.

+**.unlock** - Unlocks signups for an event.
+  * Find the event id through the scoreboard or *.listall* command.
+  * Globally enabled events have this command disabled as they automatically lock.

 **.gjoin** - Allows your Discord Guild to compete in a globally enabled event.
 This enables signups for everyone in your Discord Guild.
   * If your Guild created the event you do not need to run this command.